FNP VS. ACNP - 15 Key Differences Between FNP And ACNP

 Depending on the licensing regulations in the states where they work, acute care nurse practitioners may assume responsibility for preoperative and postoperative care until a patient is discharged to a non-surgical inpatient unit.

 Family nurse practitioner salaries vary according to the geographic location where the FNP works, but their average salary is just over $96,000 a year, which comes to $46.20 per hour or $8,000 a month.
-California, New York, New Jersey, Massachusetts and Alaska are the states where FNPs command the highest salaries.

-Per Hour $46.20
+Per Hour | $46.20 |

-Per Month $8,010
+Per Month | $8,010 |

-Per Year $96,092
+Per Year | $96,092 |

-(Source: Payscale.Com)
+(Source: Payscale.Com) |

 Although wages are one of the differences between FNP and ACNP, the average salary differential between family nurse practitioners and acute care nurse practitioners is not that large.
 On average, ACNPs only make 7 percent more than FNPs: their average yearly salary is $103,010, which amounts to around $50 an hour and $8,580 per month.
 Additionally, family nurse practitioners in states like California and New York may earn more money than acute care practitioners in Alabama and other parts of the south.
 Salary, then, should not be given a lot of consideration when you’re considering the advantages of FNP vs. ACNP.

-Per Hour $49.52
+Per Hour | $49.52 |

-Per Month $8,580
+Per Month | $8,580 |

-Per Year $103,010
+Per Year | $103,010 |

-(Source: Payscale.Com)
+(Source: Payscale.Com) |

-What Education, Certification & Licensure is Required To Become An FNP?
+What Education, Certification & Licensure is Required to Become an FNP?

-Family nurse practitioners are registered nurses who have either earned a Master of Science in Nursing (MSN) degree or a Doctor of Nursing Practice (DNP) degree.
-In 2018, the National Organization of Nurse Practitioner Faculties (NONPF) announced that all entry-level nurse practitioner programs would have to shift their focus from the MSN degree to the DNP degree by the year 2025; however, FNPs who are practicing with MSN degrees will be grandfathered in.
+the National Organization of Nurse Practitioner Faculties (NONPF) announced that all entry-level nurse practitioner programs would have to shift their focus from the MSN degree to the DNP degree by the year 2025; however, FNPs who are practicing with MSN degrees will be grandfathered in.

-After they’ve completed their academic education, prospective FNPs must pass a certifying exam administered either by the ANCC or by the American Academy of Nurse Practitioners (AANP).
+After they’ve completed their academic education, prospective FNPs must pass a certifying exam administered either by the ANCC or by the

 NPs who want to acquire FNP certification but who earned their academic degree in another NP specialty also have the option of earning a post-master’s certificate with an FNP population focus.

-What Education, Certification & Licensure is Required To Become An ACNP?
+What Education, Certification & Licensure is Required to Become an ACNP?

 One big difference between FNP and ACNP is that acute care nurse practice is no longer an advanced practice nursing specialty; it has been replaced by adult-gerontology acute care nurse practice and pediatric acute care nurse practice.
 Like FNPs, AG-ACNPs and PACNPs must either complete an MSN or a DNP degree, or earn a post-master’s certificate in their chosen specialty.
 Entry-level requirements for these specialties are also set to switch from MSNs to DNPs by the year 2025.

-In order to be certified, AG-ACNPs must pass an exam administered either by the ANCC or by the American Association of Critical Care Nurses (AACN) while the PACNP test is administered by the Pediatric Nursing Certification Board (PNCP).
+In order to be certified, AG-ACNPs must pass an exam administered either by the ANCC or by the

-How Many Years Does It Take To Become an FNP?
+How Many Years Does It Take to Become an FNP?

 It takes between six and eight years to become a family nurse practitioner.
-Completion of a registered nurse program is the essential first step, and that will take two years if your training consists of an associate degree or a hospital diploma, or four years if you pursue a Bachelor of Nursing Science (BSN).
+Completion of a registered nurse program is the essential first step, and that will take two years if your training consists of an associate degree or a hospital diploma, or four years if you pursue a

 Thereafter, you will have to complete an MSN (two to three years) or a DNP (one to two years for students who’ve already completed an MSN; two to four years for students who have not.)
 Keep in mind that many graduate nursing programs require applicants to have at least one year of professional experience before they can be considered for admission.

-How Many Years Does It Take To Become an ACNP?
+How Many Years Does It Take to Become an ACNP?

 AG-ACNP and PACNP graduate programs typically take a few months longer than FNP programs to complete.
 Other than that, if you’re looking at the length of time it takes to become an FNP vs. ACNP, the timelines are similar.